An analysis framework for KM3NeT

 KM3Pipe is a framework for KM3NeT related stuff including MC, data files, live access to detectors and databases, parsers for different file formats and an easy to use framework for batch processing.

-The framework tries to standardise the way the data is processed within our collaboration by providing a Pipeline-class, which can be used to put together different built-in or user made Pumps and Modules.
-Pumps act as data readers/parsers (from files, memory or even socket connections) and Modules take care of data processing and output.
-Such a Pipeline setup can then be used to iteratively process data in a file.
-In our case for example we store several thousands of neutrino interaction events in a bunch of files and KM3Pipe is used to put together an analysis chain which processes each event one-by-one.
+The framework tries to standardise the way the data is processed by providing a Pipeline-class, which can be used to put together different built-in or user made Pumps, Sinks and Modules.
+Pumps act as data readers/parsers (from files, memory or even socket connections), Sinks are responsible for writing data to disk and Modules take care of data processing, output and user interaction.
+Such a Pipeline setup can then be used to iteratively process data in a file or from a stream.
+In our case for example, we store several thousands of neutrino interaction events in a bunch of files and KM3Pipe is used to stitch together an analysis chain which processes each event one-by-one by passing them through a pipeline of modules.

 KM3NeT public project homepage http://www.km3net.org